ymunemasa/data-tutorials/tutorials/hortonworks/interactive-sql-on-hadoop-with-hive-llap/tutorial.md

 To reproduce this chart:

-1. Drag the `Total Emp` measure to the bottom right section of the main pallette:
+1\.
+Drag the `Total Emp` measure to the bottom right section of the main pallette:

 ![measures](/assets/interactive-sql-on-hadoop-with-hive-llap/measures.png)

 You should see a value of 405,555,870.

-2. Drag the Description Dimension to the Rows shelf.
+2\.
+Drag the Description Dimension to the Rows shelf.
 The result should look like:

 ![description_dimension](/assets/interactive-sql-on-hadoop-with-hive-llap/description_dimension.png)

-3. Select the packed bubble visualization:
+3\.
+Select the packed bubble visualization:

 ![packed_bubble_visualization](/assets/interactive-sql-on-hadoop-with-hive-llap/packed_bubble_visualization.png)

 This will give a visualization that makes it very easy to spot ratios.
 Unfortunately the All Occupations value is included, so let’s filter it out.

-4. Drag the Description Dimensions to the Filters section.
+4\.
+Drag the Description Dimensions to the Filters section.
 Unselect “All Occupations” from the Filter and press Ok.

 ![filter_description](/assets/interactive-sql-on-hadoop-with-hive-llap/filter_description.png)

 Your visualization should now look like the diagram above.
+You can continue to explore this dataset interactively if you want.
+For example, see if you can recreate this visualization, which sorts job categories by average salary and mentions how many individuals belong to each profession.

 ## 3. Connect LLAP to the Large Dataset (Optional, Advanced) <a id="connect_llap"></a>